 We start by solving the white edge pieces.
 Of course you can start with any other color but in this solution guide we're going to use the white for a reference.

 We already know that the center pieces are fixed and they define the color of each face.
-This is why we have to solve the white edge pieces paying attention to the middle sides.
+This is why we have to solve the white edges according to the color of the center piecess as illustrated above.

-Solving the white edges is intuitive and quite easy because there are not so many solved pieces you have to pay attention to.
-In most cases you just simply rotate the piece where it is supposed to be.
+Solving the white edges is intuitive and quite easy because at this stage there are no solved pieces that we can break.
+In most cases you can just simply rotate each piece where they are supposed to be.

 Here are a few examples which require a few extra moves.